On the Overlooked Pitfalls of Weight Decay and How to Mitigate Them: A Gradient-Norm Perspective: Experimental Details

-\textbf{Data Preprocessing:} We perform the common per-pixel zero-mean unit-variance normalization, horizontal random flip, and $32 \times 32$ random crops after padding with $4$ pixels on each side.
+\textbf{Data Preprocessing For CIFAR-10 and CIFAR-100:} We perform the common per-pixel zero-mean unit-variance normalization, horizontal random flip, and $32 \times 32$ random crops after padding with $4$ pixels on each side.

-\textbf{Hyperparameter Settings:} We select the optimal learning rate for each experiment from $\{0.001, 0.01, 0.1, 1, 10\}$ for non-adaptive gradient methods and use the default learning rate for adaptive gradient methods.
-In the experiments on CIFAF-10 and CIFAR-100: $\eta=1$ for Adai; $\eta=0.1$ for AdaiS; $\eta=0.1$ for SGD and SGDS; $\eta=0.001$ for AdamS, Adam, AMSGrad, AdamW, and AdaBound; $\eta=0.01$ for Padam.
+\textbf{Hyperparameter Settings:} We select the optimal learning rate for each experiment from $\{0.0001, 0.001, 0.01, 0.1, 1, 10\}$ for non-adaptive gradient methods.
+We use the default learning rate for adaptive gradient methods in the experiments of Table \ref{table:cifar}, while we also compared Adam, AdamW, AdamS under various learning rates and batch sizes in other experiments.
+In the experiments on CIFAF-10 and CIFAR-100: $\eta=0.1$ for SGD and SGDS; $\eta=0.001$ for Adam, AdamW, AdamS, AMSGrad, Yogi, AdaBound, and RAdam; $\eta=0.01$ for Padam.
 For the learning rate schedule, the learning rate is divided by 10 at the epoch of $\{80,160\}$ for CIFAR-10 and $\{100,150\}$ for CIFAR-100, respectively.
 The batch size is set to $128$ for both CIFAR-10 and CIFAR-100.

 The strength of $L_{2}$ regularization and SWD is default to $0.0005$ as the baseline.
 Considering the linear scaling rule, we choose $\lambda_{W} = \frac{\lambda_{L_{2}}}{\eta}$.
 Thus, the weight decay of AdamW uses $\lambda_{W} =0.5$ for CIFAR-10 and CIFAR-100.
-As for SWD in AdaiS, we choose $\lambda_{S}=0.005$ for achieve a similar total weight decay effect as SGD.
-The basic principle of choosing weight decay strength is to let all optimizers have either a similar weight decay rate $R$ or a similar total weight decay effect $\rho$ to the baseline $L_{2}$ regularization.
+The basic principle of choosing weight decay strength is to let all optimizers have similar convergence speed.

 We set the momentum hyperparameter $\beta_{1} = 0.9$ for SGD and SGDS.
 As for other optimizer hyperparameters, we apply the default hyperparameter settings directly.